cloud-native-canada/k8s_setup_tools/docs/kubectl_tooling/krew.md

 ...
 ```

-### Krew must-have Plugins
+### Krew Plugins

-Here are some of the cool Plugins to have:
+Install plugins that will be used in the tutorial:

 - ctx: current cluster `Context` and quick context changes
 - ns: current `Namespace` and quick namespace changes